Gamethread: White Sox at Padres

-Mike Clevinger gets the nod tonight for the San Diego ball club.
-The righthander, in his first season back after having Tommy John surgery in 2021, enters with a 4.49 ERA.
-His 6-7 record is accompanied with 35 walks and 88 strikeouts over 22 appearances this season.
-Clevinger pitched on Tuesday against the Rockies and went only four innings, giving up five earned runs.
-The Padres starter has not struggled this much since his debut season with Cleveland back in 2016.

-Meanwhile, Dylan Cease is having a Cy Young-caliber season and will look to end with a strong outing.
-Dylan has already surpassed his career high in innings pitched this season.
-His start tonight will also tie his career high, with 32 starts in a season.
-In the month of September, Cease made five starts and posted a 1.13 ERA, striking out 32 batters over his 32 innings pitched.
-The righthander’s performance will be the one bright spot in a season of disappointment — even if he wasn’t named an All-Star.

-Tonight's #WhiteSox starters in San Diego.— Chicago White Sox (@whitesox) October 1, 2022
+Today's #WhiteSox starters in San Diego.— Chicago White Sox (@whitesox) October 2, 2022

 : @NBCSChicago